LOADING ...

 that they could walk around easier.
 And when get

 feet, they get dangerous.
-I'm about real
+I'm talking about

 dangerous.
-I ain't about sitting under the
+I ain't talking about sitting the

 water waiting for you.
 I'm talking coming after